 The purpose of this website is to introduce operators, the media and the public to the BDoY Competition, to explain the various processes through which drivers reach the National Final, and to describe events during the weekend in Blackpool.

-UK Bus Driver of the Year 2013 is Gordon Cutting from Stagecoach Oxfordshire
+The UK Bus Driver of the Year for 2015 is William Bradford, from Stagecoach London.

 The National Final of the UK Bus Driver of the Year Competition took place in Blackpool on Sunday (6 September) and among 117 entries from operators large and small the overall winner was William Bradford from Stagecoach London, who was taking part in BDoY for the first time.
 William, 22 and from Bromley Garage, received £1,000 from the Road Operators’ Safety Council, who generously added £600 to this sum to mark sixty years of ROSCO in 2015.
 He also received £500 from Unite the Union and was awarded the John Boxall Medallion as national champion (John founded Bus Driver of the Year in Coventry in 1967).
 Two further £500 awards go to William as highest-placed finalist from the Stagecoach Group and from a company operating for Transport for London.
 As best competitor from a bus garage in England, he received a further £50 accompanied by the Giles Fearnley Trophy.

 Runner-up was Tomasz Jagiello from McGill's Buses.
 He received £750 with the Compak Ramps trophy and £250 from the Rail Maritime & Transport Workers’ Union.
 Tomasz was additionally highest-placed finalist from an independent operator, winning £500 and the Wrightbus Trophy, and best competitor from a depot in Scotland, winning the Joe Mackie Shield and a £50 award.
 He also scored the lowest number of penalty points in the Highway Code Test, winning £100 and the Wrightbus Shield.